-UNISFA condemns the attack on its peacekeepers
+UNISFA condemns the attack on peacekeepers

 The incident also several cattle allegedly rustled by the attackers.

-“I am deeply concerned that peacekeepers who are working day and night to enable people carry out their normal business activities at the Amiet market would come under any form of attack,” said General Mehari .
+“I am deeply concerned that peacekeepers who are working day and night to enable people to carry out their normal business activities at the Amiet market would come under any form of attack,” said General Mehari.

 He warned that any attack on peacekeepers constitutes war crime and perpetrators would be held accountable if apprehended.